-Flemish MOOOV World Film Festival puts Palestine in the spotlight this year
+MOOOV World Film Festival puts Palestine in spotlight

-The Flemish film festival MOOOV explicitly turns the spotlight on Palestine this year.
-This way, the organisation wants to emphasise the importance of cinema as a window on the world, “especially when those in power look away and human stories threaten to disappear from public debate”.
+The Flemish film festival MOOOV is turning the spotlight on Palestine this year.
+The organisers want to emphasise the importance of cinema as a window on the world, “especially when those in power look away and human stories threaten to disappear from public debate”.

-This year, the festival will take place at five locations in Flanders: Beringen, Bruges, Lier, Turnhout and South-West Flanders – from 23 April to early May.
+The festival will take place at five locations: Beringen, Bruges, Lier, Turnhout and southwest Flanders, from 23 April to early May.
 The full programme will be announced shortly.

 Website preview